-13.7.3 Using Discoverer without Single Sign-On
+13.8.3 Using Discoverer without Oracle Single Sign-On or Oracle Access Manager

-If you are not deploying Discoverer with Single Sign-On, end users must confirm the database password each time a private connection is used.
+If you are not deploying Discoverer with Single Sign-On or Oracle Access Manager, end users must confirm the database password each time a private connection is used.
 In other words, when a Discoverer end user chooses a private connection for the first time in a browser session, they are prompted to confirm the database password.